 What Is Web Hosting, Exactly?
 Everything You Wanted To Know

-It is a very thorough introduction to the different types of web hosting that are available.
+It is a comprehensive introduction to the different types of web hosting that are available.

-His web site has a lot of very useful resources.
+His website has a lot of handy resources.
 Everything from cookies to .htacces to pattern generators.

 I have recently shifted to working on the front end - of a headless project.
 And a crash course in CSS 3.0 and HTML5.

 A lot has changed in 10 years.
-Back in 2009, it was XHTML, CSS 2.0 for me and no use of Javascript.
+Back in 2009, I only used XHTML and CSS 2.0 and did not use Javascript.

-So I'm planning to learn along the way.
-Also checking out Web Accessibility requirements for screen readers etc.
+I'm planning to learn along the way.
+Also, check out Web Accessibility requirements for screen readers, etc.

 Resources